Sustainability in Portland, Oregon

 The American city of Portland, Oregon, is known for supporting sustainability and has been described as a "top city for urban sustainability".
 According to KOIN, "The City of Roses is known as one of the best cities for cycling in the U.S. and its parks per capita rank among the highest in the country.
 If one thing's for certain, this city loves going green.
 Portlanders also put their money where their mind is when it comes to supporting the environment.
 The city is filled with businesses and organizations that focus on sustainability, reducing waste, and renewing energy."
 Portland has also seen efforts to reduce food loss and waste.

 In 2024, Time Out said the city "has been the butt of the joke for many years", including from Portlandia-era harmless teasing about the city's preoccupation with sustainable food".
 In 2025, VegNews called Portland "a pioneer in the sustainable vegan lifestyle" and said the city "showcases a high density of vegan establishments relative to its population", with 46 vegan restaurants and 103 vegan businesses.
+Portland set the Guinness World Record for the largest electric bicycle group ride in 2026.